 Complaints of gross negligence by scooter companies and scooter manufacturers are not unusual and are set to grow in number as more and more people become injured.
 Considered a godsend by some and a dangerous nuisance by others, shared scooters seem to be here to stay.
 If you have been involved in an electric-scooter-related accident, contact our Westmoreland County electric scooter accident attorney now to discuss your legal options.

 Causes of Electric Scooter Claims

-There are a bevy of issues that can crop up and cause electric scooter accidents.
+There is a bevy of issues that can crop up and cause electric scooter accidents.
 Most riders are ill-prepared to ride these vehicles anyway; some just hop on and take off without any practice, navigating busy streets without proper advance training.
 Most don’t wear a helmet, and it is not required that they do, leaving the head completely vulnerable to dangerous impact if the rider falls or is thrown off.
 The design of the scooter lends it easily to upset, since it is basically a skateboard on two wheels with a set of handlebars.
-Terrain can be unforgiving to the scooter; sidewalks are sometimes uneven or riddled with potholes, easily setting the stage for dangerous accidents.
+The terrain can be unforgiving to the scooter; sidewalks are sometimes uneven or riddled with potholes, easily setting the stage for dangerous accidents.
 Scooters are also small, making them less visible in traffic.